Ganther3301/post-comments-service/README.md

 4. Commit changes: `git commit -am 'Add feature'`
 5. Push to branch: `git push origin feature-name`
 6. Submit a pull request

-## 📄 License

-This project is created for assignment purposes and is available under the MIT License.